Martin St. Louis Rookie Cards

 As of the date of this post raw copies can be purchased for $2.00-$5.00; graded mint copies (9’s) sell in the $25.00-$35.00 range.

-I really like the card back because its colorful, includes photography and overall is well-balanced, only thing its lacking is player bio.
+I really like the card back because its colorful, includes photography, and overall is well-balanced, the only thing it’s lacking is player bio.

 As of the date of this post raw copies can be purchased for a couple of bucks; no recent nor relevant pricing for graded copies found.